Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 Teenage drivers and older Minnesotans are not the only ones that are subject to specific types of license renewal procedures of driving laws.

-New residents of the North Star State also have their own requirements that they must meet in order to become legally sanctioned drivers in the state of Minnesota.
+New residents of the North Star State must also meet their own requirements to become legally sanctioned drivers in Minnesota.

 According to the Minnesota Department of Human Services, you are considered a resident of Minnesota based on the following criteria: